Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-sso-saml-2.0.md

 * Audience URI (SP Entity ID): `urn:auth0:<YOUR_AUTH0_ENTITYID>:{login slug}`
 - Relay State: `<login slug>`

 Additionally, you may configure the IdP attributes passed from your identity provider into <Constant name="cloud" />.
 [SCIM configuration](https://docs.getdbt.com/docs/cloud/manage-access/scim) requires `NameID` and `email` to associate logins with the correct user.
-If using license mapping for groups, additionally configure the `groups` attribute.
+If you're using license mapping for groups, you need to additionally configure the `groups` attribute.
 We recommend using the following values:

 | name | name format | value | description |